oblivia-simplex/Narrativity/1_stone.md

 with candles before placing in rows on either side of the spine, creating a series of tiny vacuums to draw the suspected impurity up from under.
 I find restaurants inscrutable.
-I mean, who would think to spell the word \"spent\" on a plate in a diagonal line of cutlery?
+I mean, who would think to spell the word "spent" on a plate in a diagonal line of cutlery?
 But god, the relief to discover there was a silent means to signal an impending departure.

 What happens in the meantime?
 As your liminal-linen body hosts a series of plates?
-And yes, physically, the body is a place that can, with some effort, be occupied by one\'s self, or by others.
+And yes, physically, the body is a place that can, with some effort, be occupied by one's self, or by others.

 I am not at a restaurant.
 If I close my eyes, I lose my boundaries, the air is tepid against my skin, no rough frisson strokes this